wso2/docs-ei/en/micro-integrator/docs/setup/brokers/configure-with-IBM-websphereMQ.md

         you need to provide username and password client authentication.
 The username and password that you need to provide here is the username and password that you provide to log on to your operating system.
-    -   If you need to enable MQCSP authentication mode to connect to IBM MQ (not using admin user name and password) please start the server (runtime) with the following system property.
+    -   If you need to enable MQCSP authentication mode to connect to IBM MQ (without using admin user name and password), start the server (runtime) with the following system property:
         ``bash
         -Dcom.ibm.mq.cfg.jmqi.useMQCSPauthentication=Y
         ``